hahmadfaiq21/android-projects/README.md

 ![Untitled-1](https://github.com/hahmadfaiq21/mobile-security/assets/74751720/a41d6046-7a54-434f-bb62-757897146ea2)

-NB: The height of RecyclerView have to be adjusted to the devices.
+NB: Height of RecyclerView have to be adjusted to devices.